jkroso/packin/Readme.md

       ls [options]           display this packages dependencies
       rm [options] <key>     remove a package from this packages dependencies install [options]      install this packages dependencies
-      links                  list packages available for linking to link [options] [name]  link to a local package or register this one unlink [options] [name] unlink a local package or unregister this one

     Options: